xmake-io/xmake-docs/guide/other_features.md

 $ xmake
 ```

+We also provided [xmake-gradle](https://github.com/xmake-io/xmake-gradle) to build jni library in gradle, you can see [Uses xmake to build JNI in Gradle](https://xmake.io/#/plugin/more_plugins?id=gradle-plugin-jni)

 ## Automatically generate xmake.lua

 we need not write any make-like file (xmake.lua, makefile.am, cmakelist.txt, etc.) and also build it directly.